-We’ve been told about the Isle of Purbeck on many occasions and now have the perfect opportunity to visit this picturesque part of the Great Britain.
+We have read about the Isle of Purbeck on many occasions.
+Finally, we had the perfect chance to visit this beautiful part of Great Britain.

-We are planning on staying in Studland village and chose this location because it is close to the East-facing Studland Bay; a long curved sandy beach of 4.0 km backed by dunes and heathland.
+We stayed in Studland village.
+We chose this location because it was close to the East-facing Studland Bay.
+This is a long curved 4 km sandy beach.
+It is backed by dunes and heathland.

-The Bay at Studland is protected from the prevailing south-westerly winds and storms by Ballard Down, as well as Handfast Point and the chalk headland, which separates Studland and Swanage Bay to the South.
+Studland Bay is protected from the prevailing south-westerly winds and storms by Ballard Down.
+It is also sheltered by Handfast Point and the chalk headland.
+This separates Studland and Swanage Bay to the South.
 This curved bay has the perfect conditions for fresh coastal air capture.

-It’s not just the beach that is of interest for us for capturing the freshest coastal winds but also the heathlands and nature reserve.
-As the beach and dues are also owned by the National Trust, we’re particularly interested in the freshwater lake situated within Studland Heath and known as “Little Sea” which was naturally cut-off from the sea by the natural development of the dunes and is a particular haven for birds and wildlife.
+It’s was not just the beach that was of interest to us.
+We also checked out the heathlands and nature reserve.
+The National Trust owns the beach and also the dunes.
+So we were keenly interested in the freshwater lake situated within Studland Heath.
+This is known as “Little Sea”.
+It is cut off from the sea by the dunes and is a particular haven for birds and wildlife.

-We have obtained special permission to set up our air capture equipment as the sun rises over “Little Sea” to measure and collect the freshest air from this natural and unspoiled area.
+We got special permission to set up our air capture equipment.
+We did this as the sun rises over “Little Sea.
+We were able to collect and measure the freshest air from this natural and unspoiled area.

-The Studland and Godlingston Heath National Nature reserve is, according to Wikipedia, on English Nature’s list of ‘Spotlight Reserves’ being one of 31 of the most important reserves in England.
-Plus is has the title of an Area of Outstanding Natural Beauty, AONB, and is additionally a Site of Special Scientific Interest, as part of the Purbeck Heritage Coast being the Gateway to the Jurassic Coast World Heritage site, which you may recall we visited on our Air Capture last August.
+The Studland and Godlingston Heath National Nature reserve is on English Nature’s list of ‘spotlight reserves’.
+This make it one of 31 of the most important reserves in England.
+Plus is has the title of an Area of Outstanding Natural Beauty, AONB, Additionally it is a site of special scientific Interest.
+It is part of the Purbeck Heritage Coast.
+This is also the gateway to the Jurassic Coast world heritage site, You may recall the we visited on our air capture last August.